kristjanorn03/Kest2/README.md

  * What tabs are listed in the ITE Test Document Properties window?
    * General, Details, Previous Versions.
 ### 11.1.2.10 Lab - Explore the Windows Desktop
- *
-### 11.1.3.4 Lab - Work with Task Manager
- * List some of the icons that are on the Desktop.
+ * * List some of the icons that are on the Desktop.
    * Google Chrome, Microsoft Edge, Recycle Bin.
  * What type of information is available on the Desktop and Taskbar?
    * Shortcuts to Apps, Search bar, Date & Time.